Boosted second moment method in random regular graphs: Introduction

 \section{Introduction}

 This paper is concerned with random regular graphs: let $\Gb_{N,d}$ be a uniform random graph among all $d$-regular simple graphs on the vertex set $\{1,\ldots,N\}$.
-A standard Azuma-type argument shows that the independence ratio of $\Gb_{N,d}$ is highly concentrated around its expectation for any fixed $d$ and $N$.
+A standard Azuma-type argument shows that the independence ratio\footnote{The independence ratio is the size of the largest independent set divided by the total number of vertices.} of $\Gb_{N,d}$ is highly concentrated around its expectation for any fixed $d$ and $N$.
 A classic result \cite{bayati2013interpolation} shows that for each degree $d \geq 3$, there exists a constant $\alstar_d$ such that the independence ratio of the random $d$-regular graph $\Gb_{N,d}$ converges in probability to $\alstar_d$ as $N \to \infty$.
 Determining $\alstar_d$, or at least providing good bounds for it, is a major challenge of the area.

-In \cite{frieze1990independence,frieze1992independence} Frieze and {\L}uczak used a second moment argument to give accurate asymptotics for $\alstar_d$ as $d \to \infty$:
+In \cite{bollobas1981independence} Bollob\'as used random regular graphs to prove the existence of large-girth regular graphs with small independence number.
+His argument actually shows that $\alstar_d \leq \alfm_d$, where the first moment bound $\alfm_d$ is the unique root of a certain function $\varphi_d \colon (0,1/2) \to \Rb$; see \eqref{eq:phi}.
+Asymptotically, as $d \to \infty$, it is easy to show that $\alfm_d$ decays as

+We mention here that we will work out sharper estimates for $\alfm_d$ in the Appendix; see Theorem~\ref{thm:alfm_bnd}.